 Taxis line up curbside at Aloha Tower Marketplace adjacent to Piers 8 and 9.
 Rental cars are available, too.
 Companies that run shuttles between the pier and their lot include Enterprise, Thrifty, Dollar, Hertz and others.

 Reminiscent of San Francisco's famed cable cars, the Waikiki Trolley operates more than 50 trolleys on three lines.
 The Red Line stops at 13 sights in Honolulu, including Chinatown, Iolani Palace and the Aloha Tower Marketplace.
 The Green Line travels along the eastern coast to Waikkiki Aquarium, Diamond Head Surf Lookout and other scenic stops.
 Green and Red sandwich the smaller Pink Line, which emphasizes shopping and dining.
 Free brochures detailing the routes are available online or at the Waikiki Trolley's information kiosks at the Royal Hawaiian Shopping Center and Ward Warehouse.
-Daily fares are $41 for adults and $13 for children aged 4 through 11, including unlimited reboarding.
+Daily fares are $41 for adults and $23 for children aged 4 through 11, including unlimited reboarding.
 Four- and seven-day passes are also available (808-593-2822).

 Note: Be aware that some of these establishments are only open on weekdays; call ahead before going.

 In Downtown Honolulu: Legend Seafood Restaurant (100 North Beretania Street, 808-532-1868) is a popular Chinese eatery known for its dim sum, which loyal customers swear is as good as anything you'll find in Hong Kong.
 Servers roll carts filled with steamed, baked, fried and roasted delicacies by your table, and you select whatever strikes your fancy.
 Also serves dinner.

 Family Friendly: Bring the family to Benihana of Tokyo (Hilton Hawaiian Village, 2005 Kalia Road, 808-955-5955) for a great teppan-yaki meal and show!
 Right at your table, as he prepares your meal, your chef will juggle salt and pepper shakers, flip gleaming knives and catch lemons in his apron with the confidence and charisma of a consummate showman.
 Benihana is open for lunch and dinner.

 In or Near Waikiki: Hau Tree Lanai (New Otani Kaimana Beach Hotel, 2863 Kalakaua Avenue, 808-921-7066) is an alfresco restaurant with an idyllic setting -- beneath a spreading hau tree right on San Souci Beach.
 The food is also good.
 Choose from a nice selection of sandwiches, pastas, fresh island fish, and vegetarian dishes and salads.
 Also serves dinner; with lights twinkling in the branches of the hau and the rolling Pacific providing soft background music, it beckons to lovers.

 Kakaako Kitchen (Ward Centre, 1200 Ala Moana Boulevard, 808-596-7488) adds a gourmet twist to standard lunchwagon fare.
 The venue serves hamburger steak, shoyu chicken, beef stew under the direction of Chef Russell Siu of 3660 on the Rise fame.
 Don't miss the daily specials or the desserts (we always make a beeline for the bread pudding and coconut mochi).
 The prices are reasonable, too; most plates fall in the $10 to $15 range.
 Also serves dinner.